Edgar-Mendonca/SHPB-Analysis/README.md

-## Formula Explanation for Stress-Strain Calculation in SHPB Experiment
+## Explanation for Stress-Strain Calculation in SHPB Experiment

 In the Split Hopkinson Pressure Bar (SHPB) experiment, the characteristic relations associated with one-dimensional elastic wave propagation in the bar provide the basis for calculating stress and strain in the specimen.